-Look for What to do DbService: setConnection: Connection to database server failed.
+Look for What to do DbService : setConnection: Connection to database server failed.
 Is the database server running and reachable through the network? {ORA-01089: immediate shutdown in progress - no operations are permitted.
 Check if the database is running.
 Also check that you can access the database from the machine where the Interstage BPM Server is installed in case the database is running on a different machine.
-You can use telnet CDatabase Server Hostname> CPort> from the server host machine to check that the connection to the database host/port can be established.
-LdapBroker: getContext: Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]} LdapBroker: getGroupMembersByDN: Could not retrieve the user groups. {Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]}} LdapBroker: Could not retrieve the user groups. {Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]}} Ensure that the user name/password as specified in the LDAPAccessUserID / LDAPAccessUserPassword parameters of the Interstage BPM Server are correct and you can login to your Directory Server using the above user name/password.
+You can use telnet <database Server Hostname&gt; <port> from the server host machine to check that the connection to the database host/port can be established.</port></database LdapBroker : getContext: Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]} LdapBroker : getGroupMembersByDN: Could not retrieve the user groups. {Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]}} LdapBroker : Could not retrieve the user groups. {Could not create the directory services. {[LDAP: error code 49 - Invalid Credentials]}} Ensure that the user name/password as specified in the LDAPAccessUserID / LDAPAccessUserPassword parameters of the Interstage BPM Server are correct and you can login to your Directory Server using the above user name/password.

 Look for What to do getContext: Could not create the directory services.
-LdapBroker: getGroupMembersByDN: Could not retrieve the user groups. {Could not create the directory services.} LdapBroker: Could not retrieve the user groups. {Could not create the directory services.} Ensure that the LDAP Server is running on the port as specified in the LDAPServer parameter of the Interstage BPM Server.
+LdapBroker : getGroupMembersByDN: Could not retrieve the user groups. {Could not create the directory services.
+LdapBroker : Could not retrieve the user groups. {Could not create the directory services.
+Ensure that the LDAP Server is running on the port as specified in the LDAPServer parameter of the Interstage BPM Server.
 You can use telnet ldapServerHostName port from the server host machine to check that the connection to the host/port can be established.
-IfflowStartup: @(Failed to execute the IBPM startup routine task)Unable to deliver the message for the requested eventClass. {javax.naming.ServiceUnavailableException: A communication failure occurred while attempting to obtain an initial context with the provider URL: "iiop:// <servername>:<ports>".
+IflowStartup : @(Failed to execute the IBPM startup routine task)Unable to deliver the message for the requested eventClass. {javax.naming.ServiceUnavailableException: A communication failure occurred while attempting to obtain an initial context with the provider URL: "iiop://<servername>:<ports>".
 Make sure that any bootstrap address information in the URL is correct and that the target name server is running.
 A bootstrap address with no port specification defaults to port 2809.
 Possible causes other than an incorrect bootstrap address or unavailable name server include the network environment and workstation network configuration.}</ports></servername> This is because you installed WebSphere Application Server in a Cell (deployment manager and a managed node) environment, causing the BOOTSTRAP_ADDRESS port to be incorrect in some configuration files.
-1. Get the correct value of the BOOTSTRAP_ADDRESS port from the WebSphere Application Server Console (from Servers > Application Servers > <servername> > Ports).
-(For WebSphere 7.0, this path is Servers > Server Types > WebSphere Application Servers > <servername> > Ports) 2.
-Update the value of the BOOTSTRAP_ADDRESS port for the following entries in the iflowClient.properties, ibpm.properties files, as well as Interstage BPM properties in the database: JMSNamingProviderURL (in the format iiop://<host name="">:<boostrap_address>) NamingProviderURL (in the format iiop://<host name="">:<boostrap_address>)</boostrap_address></host></boostrap_address></host></servername></servername>
+1. Get the correct value of the BOOTSTRAP_ADDRESS port from the WebSphere Application Server Console (from Servers &gt; Application Servers &gt; <servername> &gt; Ports).
+(For WebSphere 7.0, this path is Servers &gt; Server Types &gt; WebSphere Application Servers &gt; <servername> &gt; Ports) 2.
+Update the value of the BOOTSTRAP_ADDRESS port for the following entries in the iflowClient.properties file, as well as Interstage BPM properties in the database.
+(For steps to change the server properties, refer the Interstage BPM Server Administration Guide.)
+JMSNamingProviderURL (in the format iiop://<host name="">:<boostrap_address>) NamingProviderURL (in the format iiop://<host name="">:<boostrap_address>)</boostrap_address></host></boostrap_address></host></servername></servername>